 In Appendix \ref{sec:appendix}, slightly modifying the criterion for the invariable generation of a subgroup of $\PL$ given in \cite{MR4172581}, we show the following. \begin{theorem} The following groups are invariably generated; \begin{enumerate}[$(1)$] \item the Higman--Thompson group $F_n$ for every $n \in \ZZ_{\geq 3}$, \item the golden ratio Thompson group $F_{\tau}$. \end{enumerate} \end{theorem}

-Theorem \ref{thm:appendix_main} (1) stands in contrast to the fact that the Higman--Thompsons groups $T_n$ and $V_n$ are not invariably generated for any $n \in \ZZ_{\geq 2}$ (\cite{MR3621672} for $n = 2$, and \cite{2207.04235} for any $n \in \ZZ_{\geq 2}$).
+Theorem \ref{thm:appendix_main} (1) stands in contrast to the fact that the Higman--Thompson groups $T_n$ and $V_n$ are not invariably generated for any $n \in \ZZ_{\geq 2}$ (\cite{MR3621672} for $n = 2$, and \cite{2207.04235} for any $n \in \ZZ_{\geq 2}$).
 Note also that in (1), the Higman--Thompson group $F_2$ is just Richard Thompson's group $F$, and its invariable generation was shown in \cite{MR3621672} and \cite{MR4172581}.
-To show Theorems \ref{mainthm} and \ref{thm:appendix_main}, we follow the line of the proofs of invariable generations given in \cite{MR4172581}.
+To show Theorems \ref{mainthm} and \ref{thm:appendix_main}, we follow the line of the proofs of invariable generation given in \cite{MR4172581}.